 VIDEO RUN THROUGH AND TUTORIAL FOR THE DEVICE:

-MIDI mapping and automations
+PUSH and MIDI mapping and automation

 You can MIDI map all the wheels and menus, this way you can use other MIDI controllers to change the sound and what is opening up a new level of use her: YOU CAN AUTOMATE SOUND CHANGES e.g. only a few parameters or even changing to a completely different sound preset – that means if you are playing live and want the sound to change when you start a new scene in Ableton Live, you just need to write or record this into a MIDI clip.

 First of all you need to create a MIDI connection from your computer to your 3P – this would work for both direction, so the editor M4L device is able to receive changes of the parameters made by hand on your 3P as well BUT this really only works for changes actually made BY HAND(!).

 The 3P speaks and listens on 7 different MIDI channels – so setting this all up is a little complex at the beginning BUT: